moq-wg/moq-transport/draft-lcurley-warp.md

 publishes MUST be authorized by the Origin and the Relays MUST be willing to forward the published media objects.

-Publishers begin with publishing "Catalog" messages that idenitfies the various representations/WarpMediaStreams that the publisher is willing to publish the media objects on.
+Publishers begin with publishing "Catalog" messages that identify the various representations/WarpMediaStreams that the publisher is willing to publish the media objects on.
 The "Catalog" messages MUST be authorized in one of the following ways